darkosto0/Katana-ZERO-Weapons/README.md

 # Katana ZERO Weapons
 Terraria mod that aims to add all 7 katanas from Katana ZERO into Terraria as their own weapons.

-Current mod status: Looking for feedback.
+Current mod status: Russian and Italian translations will be updated soon

 [Steam Workshop Link](https://steamcommunity.com/sharedfiles/filedetails/?id=3289273898)